valenzuela12/numeric_2024/website/ugradsyllabus.rst

 -----------------------------

 The first two classes, January 10 and January 17, will be held on zoom.
-See course canvas site for zoom link
+See course canvas site for zoom link.

 If we return to the classroom on January 24, we will add a COVID safety statement here.